 Does shockwave therapy break up scar tissues?

 Yes.
-Shockwave was designed and is most effective in treating chronic scarred tissue.
+Shockwave was designed and is most effective in treating chronically scarred tissue.
 By increasing circulation and breaking down scar tissue, shockwave therapy will stimulate cell regeneration and promote normal healing and rapid reduction of pain.

 Can you exercise after shockwave therapy?

 Yes, and you should.
 All the literature points to more successful outcomes when shockwave is part of a physiotherapy program including stretching and strengthening.
-Care must be taken in the first 24 -48 hours post treatment.
+Care must be taken in the first 24 -48 hours post-treatment.

 Is shockwave therapy effective?

 Most patients with chronic pain problems have been through various unsuccessful types of treatments.
 Up to 80% of those same patients worldwide report that Shockwave therapy has helped them eliminate their problem.
 Chronic plantar fasciitis, knee, ankle, and elbow tendon problems are the most common.